-With all the talk about rising rents and the overall strength of the U.S. housing market, I thought it would be good to see how Fundrise’s various real estate funds have performed in this environment.
-At the end of the day, we can talk all we want, investment performance is what matters most.
+With all the talk about rents and the overall U.S. housing market, I thought it would be good to see how Fundrise's various real estate funds have performed in this environment.
+At the end of the day, we can talk all we want.
+But, investment performance is what matters most.

-With permission from Fundrise, let me share with you their 3Q 2021 investment letter to shareholders.
+With permission from Fundrise, I also want to share with you their 3Q 2021 investment letter to shareholders.
 Given the strength of the returns, I had to double check to verify the performance figures were indeed quarter-over-quarter and not year-over-year.

 You will see a consolidated performance chart at the end of the post.